Define a solid foundation for the digital transformation of the front end of your business.

 Why do manufacturers need sales enablement?

-Sales teams were once the big beasts of the contract manufacturing landscape.
-They prided themselves on their knowledge of the market and the tight-knit groups of companies they sold to.
-They knew their territories inside and out.
-The most effective salespeople didn’t need much marketing support to achieve their targets year after year.
+Sales teams once prided themselves on their knowledge of the market and the tight-knit groups of companies they sold to.
+They knew their territories inside and out and didn’t need much marketing support to achieve their targets year after year.

 A new sales landscape emerges

-For many contract manufacturers (CMs) - finding, accelerating and sustaining sales growth in a new business landscape became a major challenge.
+For many contract manufacturers (CMs), finding, accelerating, and sustaining sales growth in a new business landscape has become a major challenge.

-Growing product complexity meant there were more people in each target organisation to persuade before a sale could be made.
+Growing product complexity means more people are in each target organisation to persuade before a sale can be made.

 In the age of digital, OEMs could research more effectively online and make important purchase decisions - without ever speaking to your sales team.